expectedparrot/edsl/docs/overview.rst

    :align: center

 Key operations
 --------------

-The running of a job--administering a survey to an agent and model--is the central operation in EDSL.
-It is initiated by calling the `run()` method on a survey object after it has been configured with agents, models and scenarios with the `by()` method.
-This operation delivers each question to each of the agents, generates a response using each of the specified models, and returns a result object for each question/agent/model combination.
-This operation takes the following general form:

 *Running a Survey*

 The core operation within EDSL involves administering a survey to one or more agents using specific models.
 This is executed by invoking the `run()` method on a `Survey` object, which must first be configured with any desired `Agent`, `Model`, and `Scenario` objects using the `by()` method.
 This method chain ensures that each question within the survey is presented to each agent, responses are generated using each model, and a `Result` object is returned for every unique question-agent-model combination.